ReymonTg/Logger/README.md

 # Logger
-Non-blocking logging for PHP based on Amp & PSR-3
+Non-blocking logging for PHP based on amp & PSR-3

 ## Installation